Culture Shock: On Arrival in New Mexico

 But t

-Things sure go wrong on a regular basis.
+Things certainly go wrong on a regular basis.

 Vietnamese fishing nets in the Mekong Delta.